-Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe launch and pier, a wildlife observation platform, and a butterfly garden.
+Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a wildlife observation platform, a butterfly garden, a paddle trail, and a canoe launch and pier.

 Visitors are encouraged to start their visit at the Nature Center—staff members are on hand from 9 am to 5 pm to provide an introduction to the park and answer questions.